DallinatorX/CSE212-Final-Project/tree.md

 ## Adding to the Tree

-When a Tree is created the first value is called the Root.
+When a Binary Seach Tree (BST) is created the first value is called the Root.
 Each time that a new value is added it goes through tests.
 It is first asked if it is larger or smaller than the root.
 If larger it goes down one side if smaller then it goes down the other side.
 At the next value (node) the same question is asked.
 This process continues until the value finds a spot that is empty and the data is stored there.

 Let's look at an example of this.
 We will start a tree with a value of 5.